mattmakai/fullstackpython.com/source/content/pages/04-web-development/15-web-app-security.markdown

 category: page
 slug: web-application-security
 sort-order: 0415
+meta: Web applications can be attacked by malicious actors in many ways.
+Learn about security measures on Full Stack Python.
 choice1url: /web-analytics.html
 choice1icon: fa-dashboard
 choice1text: I want to learn more about the users of my app with analytics.